 - IBM Lotus Notes

-Where Tool Grinders, Filers, and Sharpeners Are Employed
+Tool Grinders, Filers, and Sharpeners work in the following industries:

 Image Credit: US Air Force photo/Airman 1st Class John Linzmeier via Public domain